 Think Outside the Box

 Choosing a location for your engagement session is the time to think outside the box!
 I encourage you to brainstorm unique locations that you might have special access to that most people don’t.
 For example, maybe you, or someone in your personal or professional network, can secure permission to a location that would otherwise be off-limits, like a beautiful private estate, country club or resort.
 Maybe it’s a family ranch, upscale hotel, your college campus or even an airplane hangar.
 The sky is literally the limit!
 Spend a few minutes thinking about it and checking around.
 You’ll be surprised with what you come up with.
 Plus, if something seems out of reach, just remember: you never know until you ask!
 If you get stuck or need inspiration, check out the engagement section of my blog and keep browsing through this guide.
 I have some great go-to locations that we can always hit, too!
 Easy.
 Peasy.

-Your engagement session includes my travel time anywhere in a 30 mile radius (or 60 miles round trip).
-If you’d like to go somewhere outside the of this area, I’m up for the adventure!
-The travel fee for places outside my regular area of coverage is $0.75 per mile.
+Your engagement session includes my travel time anywhere in a 30 mile radius (or 60 miles round trip) of the 06851 zip code.
+If you’d like to have your photos taken at a location outside the of this area, I’m up for the adventure!
+The travel fee for destinations outside my regular area of coverage is $0.75 per mile.
 I love traveling and am actually on the road quite a bit, so I’d love to make it work!
-If you would like me to meet you in a destination outside of Connecticut or New York City area for your engagement session where I don’t already have plans to visit, just let me know and I can give you a custom quote.
+If you would like me to meet you at a location outside of Connecticut for your engagement session where I don’t already have plans to visit, just let me know and I can give you a custom quote.

 Styling Your Session